 We met some people who were stuck paying for a far more expensive vehicle because they waited until they landed to book one!

 When picking your car up, like my tip mentioned above, check every single nook and cranny.
 Get it on video and the papers, even film the inspection with the worker.
 Do whatever you can to save your butt.

 On that note, make sure you’re actually getting the car you booked and don’t fall victim to their tricks.
 Blaming a scratch on you, trying to guilt you into an insurance add-on when you prebooked insurance… They will try it if they can!
 Just put your foot down, get it recorded, and triple check everything.

-I’ve used the two site aggregators I’ve mentioned around the world and they have been reliable and display where you can get the cheapest deal.
+I’ve used the link below around the world and they have been reliable and display where you can get the cheapest deal.

 Phew, I know that was a lot and hopefully, you’re not scared of driving around Morocco.
 These tips are so that you’re prepared and are not meant to scare or make a Morocco road trip sound like an awful idea.